Jbuchs/vhost/README.md

 Other
 -----

-install :	To enable vhost from everywhere on your computer update :    To get the last vhost's version
+install :	To enable vhost from everywhere on your computer (sudo required) update :    To get the last vhost's version (sudo required)